axon-rl/gem/README.md

 ## Contributing

 We welcome all forms of contribution — from adding new environments to integrating additional training frameworks.
 We're planning to write a community-driven technical report, and major contributors will be recognized with authorship.
+Join [discord](https://discord.gg/AfXVkEphzD) to discuss more!

 ## Acknowledgement
 * This work is supported by [Sea AI Lab](https://sail.sea.com/) for computing resources.